Aerial Lift Rescue Best Practices

 What’s the best way to “rescue” yourself from an immobile aerial lift?
 The best way is to avoid the situation in the first place.

-Pre-emptive Procedure for Avoiding Getting Stranded in an Aerial Lift
+Avoiding an Aerial Lift Rescue

 Bad weather can cause an aerial lift to become stuck.
 This could happen with mechanical failure (excessive swaying, movement, etc.) or becoming “stuck” against another object (tree, bridge, etc.).
 Never operate an aerial lift in windy conditions.
 The chance is simply too great for something bad to happen, and not just a “stuck” aerial lift.
 Many accidents and injuries on aerial lifts happen in bad weather.